dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary-1proposal.md

 </table>

-### 6. (Automatically) SNS-W sets SNS root as single controller of dapp
+### 6. (Automatically) SNS-W sets SNS root as sole controller of dapp
-Once the SNS canisters are deployed, [SNS-W](../introduction/sns-architecture.md#SNS-W) sets the SNS root as the single controller of the dapp canister(s).
+Once the SNS canisters are deployed, [SNS-W](../introduction/sns-architecture.md#SNS-W) sets the SNS root as the sole controller of the dapp canister(s).

 For technical reasons, the NNS root canister was added as the co-controller of the dapp in Stage 3.